 “It’s always reasonable to try over-the-counter options like salicylic acid gel, liquid or pads,” Dr. Piliang says.
 “You can also use salicylic acid and then cover the area with duct tape.”

 After removing the duct tape covering the wart, soak the area in water.
 Then, exfoliate with a pumice stone, emery board or fine-grade sandpaper.
 Not only is sandpaper inexpensive, you can also cut it into small pieces and throw them away after each use.

-Warts are caused by a virus that can spread to other areas on your body.
+Warts are caused by the human papillomavirus (HPV) and can spread to other areas on your body.
 It can also be passed from person to person.

 Common in children of all ages, warts often go away in a few months, with or without treatment.
 Adults are more likely to need treatment to get rid of warts.
 It might take repeated treatments over the course of several months, but don’t give up — getting rid of warts will keep the virus from spreading.

-“If you’ve tried home remedies for a few months and haven’t seen results,” advises Dr. Piliang, “see a doctor.”
+If you’ve tried endless home remedies for a few months and haven’t seen results, it’s time to go see a doctor.